spirosvl999/Virtual_Reality_Final/README.md

 # Virtual Reality Final Project
 This repository has been made for Virtual Reality Final Project, used instead of exams.
+We have to create a 3D world looking real, and make sure the user has the basic use of a video game.

 ## Programming Languages & Tools:
 - Unity 6000